Skip to main content

 • Allowed Licenses: MIT, Apache 2.0, BSD, ISC, and other permissive licenses

-• Review Required: Uncommon or unknown licenses are flagged for legal review
+• Review Required: LGPL, uncommon, and unknown licenses require legal and distribution review

 • No License: Dependencies without a declared license are blocked